 Machu Picchu, Peru: A Journey of Awe and Discovery

-Standing Above the Clouds: Machu Picchu
+Machu Picchu: Standing Above the Clouds

 For a long time, Machu Picchu felt like somewhere other people went.

 My daughter completed the four-day Inca Trail years earlier and spoke about it so vividly that it almost became hers in my mind.
-I listened, fascinated — and quietly unsure whether I would ever stand there myself.
+I listened, fascinated and quietly unsure whether I would ever stand there myself.

-So I travelled by train from Cusco to Aguas Calientes, and then by bus up the winding mountain road — arriving not exhausted, but ready to take it in.
+The idea of hiking for four days at altitude did not appeal to my ageing knees.
+But I discovered there was another way.
+I travelled by train from Cusco to Aguas Calientes, and then by bus up the winding mountain road, arriving not exhausted, but ready to take it in.

 I may not have hiked for four days, but I was there.
 And that was enough.